 What to Expect from the Application and Review Processes

 Once you complete the initial application, it might be months before your receive a decision.
 You should be prepared to face the possibility that your child might be denied.
-If this happens, it is important that you do not give up.
+If this happens, you have a chance to appeal.
 You have 60 days from receiving the denial to file an appeal.

 Although the application process can seem complicated and overwhelming, disability benefits are often a necessary lifeline for many families.
 Once you are awarded benefits, you will be able to better support your child’s needs.

-For more information about applying for disability benefits, visit Social Security Disability Help (http://www.disability-benefits-help.org/blog) or contact Molly Clarke at email@example.com.
+For more information about applying for disability benefits, visit Social Security Disability Help.